UUÂãÁÄÖ±²¥

 The Government introduced a zero rate of NIC for employers of veterans in their first year of civilian employment from April 2021.
 This removes any employer’s NIC liability on the veteran’s salary up to the upper secondary threshold (see the Overview of NIC Classes, rates and thresholds guidance note for rates).

 The legislation initially applied for the three years up to 5 April 2024.
-However, as announced at Autumn Statement
+However, as confirmed in Autumn Statement

 Access this article and thousands of others like it